 3. REACH OUT.

 Once you have some names, it’s time to reach out.
-Try not to get set on one therapist based on recommendations or what you’ve found online, as good therapists will often be booked solid.
+Try not to get your mind set on working with a specific therapist based on recommendations or what you’ve found online- good therapists are often be booked solid.
 If the therapist is full and you are not in crisis, you can ask for a spot on a waiting list.

 How to contact a therapist:

-Historically, a phonecall to the office was the “right” way to make initial contact with a new therapist- but now it’s generally very okay, if an email address is listed, to make initial contact and schedule the first session via email.
+Historically, a phonecall to the office was the “right” way to make initial contact with a new therapist- but now it’s generally very okay to make initial contact and schedule the first session via email.

 4. MAKE A LIST